broepke/deadpool-status/README.md

 The Lambda function now supports pagination to process all records over multiple invocations.
 Each invocation processes a limited number of records (defined by MAX_ITEMS_PER_RUN environment variable) to avoid timeouts.

+### Auto-Pagination Feature

+The Lambda function now includes an auto-pagination feature that allows it to process all records automatically without external orchestration.
+When enabled, the Lambda function will invoke itself asynchronously to process the next batch of records when it finishes processing the current batch.

+To enable auto-pagination:

+1. Set the `AUTO_PAGINATE` environment variable to `true` in the template.yaml file or in the Lambda console.
+2. Set the `MAX_AUTO_INVOCATIONS` environment variable to limit the number of self-invocations (default: 20).

+This feature is useful for processing large datasets without requiring Step Functions or external orchestration.
+The Lambda function will continue to invoke itself until either:
+- All records are processed
+- The maximum number of invocations is reached
+- An error occurs

+Each invocation will log its progress and include running totals in the response.

+**Note:** Be mindful of AWS Lambda concurrency limits and costs when using this feature.
+Each self-invocation counts as a separate Lambda invocation for billing purposes.

 ### Using the process_all_records.py Script

 A helper script is provided to automatically process all records by repeatedly invoking the Lambda function: